arkajyotiMukherjee/Blockchain-Website-Design/readme.md

-Frontend code of Lattice Protocol.
+Frontend code of Blockchain based Website.

 Steps to run code:
 Commands to execute in folder terminal.